Sinking of MV Conception: Investigation

-Truth Aquatics had a good reputation locally, and maintained their boats in good condition, according to state Senator Hannah-Beth Jackson, who represents the Santa Barbara area.
+Truth Aquatics had a good reputation locally, and maintained their boats in good condition, according to state Senator Hannah-Beth Jackson, who represented the Santa Barbara area.
 Local entrepreneur Ken Kurtis, owner of a dive charter company, told The Maritime Executive it was the only major fire he was aware of on a Californian dive boat and the issue was not widely contemplated by the local industry.
 U.S. Senator Dianne Feinstein called for an investigation into the incident and specifically asked to address the training of the crew and why they were not able to rescue or alert the passengers.
 She also wanted to see if additional regulations are needed to prevent similar tragedies in the future.
 Via press release, Feinstein stated "It's inconceivable that with all the safety regulations we have in place today, a fire on a boat can lead to the loss of life we saw this morning near Santa Cruz Island".

 The National Transportation Safety Board (NTSB) launched a go team on September 3 to the accident to investigate.
 The on-scene portion of the investigation was scheduled to last for ten days, with the objective to determine the cause of the fire and verify the safety measures that had been aboard Conception.
 The Coast Guard launched its own safety investigation focused principally on regulation adherence and on determining if enforcement action was required.
 The NTSB and other authorities toured the Conception's sister ship Vision, also owned by Truth Aquatics, to evaluate how it might be evacuated in the event of a fire.
 During the tour of Vision, NTSB Member Jennifer Homendy was "taken aback" by the difficulty of using the aft escape hatch.
 "You have to climb up a ladder and across the top bunk and then push a wooden door up.
 It was a tight space."
 Speaking on September 3, Member Homendy said she was "one hundred percent confident that we will learn the why and the how" behind the accident.